 Chungho Nais, founded in 1993, has made its mark by introducing innovative products that people had not thought of before, such as water purifiers that can make ice or that double as a wine cellar.
 Its latest product is an integration of the 21-year-old company’s technology.
 Its biggest benefit is that it can produce water with an excellent taste.

-Chlorine in water can also reduce the coffee flavor and produce an unpleasant smell.
-The Whi Caffe uses a reverse osmosis concentration method to eliminate chlorine and minerals, such as magnesium or calcium, and to reduce the bitterness, strengthening the coffee flavor and making the taste milder at the same time.
+Chlorine in water can also reduce the coffee flavour and produce an unpleasant smell.
+The Whi Caffe uses a reverse osmosis concentration method to eliminate chlorine and minerals, such as magnesium or calcium, and to reduce the bitterness, strengthening the coffee flavour and making the taste milder at the same time.
 It can also produce ice, meaning that it can also make iced coffee.

 Over the past few years, the capsule coffee market has grown a great deal.
 However, the machines were a bit inconvenient because people had to refill the water and clean the water container.

 However, the Whi Caffe can automatically cleanse itself, reducing the spread of bacteria, and can continue to provide clean water, making it easier for the consumer.
 Due to its convenient features, the machine has sold over 1,500 units in the 20 days since it was released on July 1.